 - 8.1 Principal.
 The Principal is responsible for ensuring the safety including Online Safety of all members of the school community.
 Day to day responsibility for Online Safety is delegated to the Designated Safeguarding lead and the Online Safety Committee. - 8.2 The Principal and all members of the Senior Leadership Group (SLG) are to be aware of the procedures to be followed in the event of a serious Online Safety allegation being made against a member of Staff (see Annex A, the Online Safety incidents flowchart).
 The SLG is to be familiar with all relevant HR disciplinary procedures. - 8.3 Online Safety Committee.
-The Meath School Online Safety Committee is delegated by the DSL and Principal to lead on all matters relating to Online Safety and report to the Governing body. - 8.4 The Committee is led by the Online Safety Manager (Principal) and comprises the Residential Services Manager, the Safeguarding and Pastoral Lead, the curriculum lead for Computing and the Online Safety Governor. - 8.5 The Committee meets on a termly basis to: - Review and monitor this Online Safety policy, updating it as required (annual audit of online safety) - Consider any issues relating to Meath School (internet) filtering working with SENSO and Bluecube. - Discuss any Online Safety issues that have arisen since the last Committee meeting and how they should be dealt with. - 8.6 Serious issues arising may be referred to the Surrey Safeguarding Children Board (SSCP). using this link Referral procedure - 8.7 Online Safety Manager (Principal).
-The Online Safety Manager reports to the DSL, and Governors in respect of day-to-day issues relating to Online Safety and is responsible for: - Chairing the Meath School Online Safety Committee meetings
+The Meath School Online Safety Committee is delegated by the DSL and Principal to lead on all matters relating to Online Safety and report to the School Advisory Board. - 8.4 The Committee is led by the Online Safety Lead (DSL) and comprises the Residential Services Manager, the Safeguarding and Pastoral Lead and all DSLs.
+The Online Safety Lead liaises with the Curriculum Lead for Computing and the Online Safety Governor. - 8.5 The Committee meets weekly to: - Review and monitor this Online Safety policy (termly), updating it as required (annual audit of online safety) - Consider any issues relating to Meath School (internet) filtering working with SENSO and Bluecube. - Discuss any Online Safety issues that have arisen since the last Committee meeting and how they should be dealt with. - 8.6 Serious issues arising may be referred to the Surrey Safeguarding Children Board (SSCP). using this link Referral procedure - 8.7 Online Safety Lead (DSL).
+The Online Safety Lead reports to the Principal, and School Advisory Board Members in respect of day-to-day issues relating to Online Safety and is responsible for: - Attending relevant meetings and committees of the School Advisory Board Informing the School Advisory Board Members of Online Safety incidents and reports

-- Attending relevant meetings and committees of the Governing Body Informing the Governors of Online Safety incidents and reports - Reporting weekly to SLG - Is to be CEOP (or equivalent) and DSL trained - Reviewing and updating the Online Safety Policy and associated documents - Ensuring that Staff are aware of the procedures that need to be followed in the event of an Online Safety incident - Providing training and advice for Staff - Liaising with school IT technical staff (Bluecube) - Monitoring reports of Online Safety incidents on CPOMS to inform future Online Safety developments and training - Meeting with the Online Safety Committee to discuss current issues, review incident logs and filtering change control logs - 8.8 Business Manager.
-The Meath School Business manager is to: - Maintain and update a record of all Staff, volunteers, pupils, Governors and visitors who are granted access to use any Meath School IT - Maintain a central register of all IT training (the Single Central Record) - Support the Premises Manager in all matters relating to the contracting for IT hardware, software, training and support, maintaining records as appropriate - 8.9 Governing Body.
-The Meath School Governing Body is responsible for: - Approving this policy - Designating a member to take on the role of Online Safety Governor - Termly meetings with the Online Safety Manager to: - Review Online Safety logs - Monitor filtering change control logs
+- Reporting weekly to SLG - Is to be CEOP (or equivalent) and DSL trained - Reviewing and updating the Online Safety Policy and associated documents - Ensuring that Staff are aware of the procedures that need to be followed in the event of an Online Safety incident - Providing training and advice for Staff - Liaising with school IT technical staff (Bluecube) - Monitoring reports of Online Safety incidents on CPOMS to inform future Online Safety developments and training - Meeting with the Online Safety Committee to discuss current issues, review incident logs and filtering change control logs - Auditing the filtering and monitoring systems periodically and documenting these reviews and reporting to the School Advisory Board. - 8.8 Business Manager.
+The Meath School Business manager is to: - Maintain and update a record of all Staff, volunteers, pupils, School Advisory Board Members and visitors who are granted access to use any Meath School IT - Maintain a central register of all IT training (the Single Central Record) - Support the Premises Manager in all matters relating to the contracting for IT hardware, software, training and support, maintaining records as appropriate - 8.9 The Speech and Language UK Education Committee is responsible for approving this policy. - 8.10 Online Safety Champion: a member of the School Advisory Board will take on the role of Online Safety Champion